jazmichaelking/mastodon-near-me/README.md

 Please note: this service is intended to help a specific portion of the Mastodon-curious find a functional, reasonably well-populated server local to to them.
 Due to the recent (Nov 2022) interest in Mastodon, many new servers are coming online (a good thing!) and hoping this map will help advertise them (not so good).
 We are not an ad service, we are a guide for the lost.
 To that end:

  - Servers that are very new with unclear geographic context or very few members will be politely excluded for now.
 An exception is if you are serving a specific town or city, you have more than 50 members, and your server description clearly describes the town or city being served.

- ## Map
-The interactive map of the available servers is maintained at https://umap.openstreetmap.fr/en/map/mastodon-near-me_828094
+A separate register of regional servers is available at https://masto.town/

 ## Contributing
 Open an Issue with the add, remove or edit.
 If adding, please add the relevant geo target and/or language.